Top 10 REALLY Free VPNs for School in Canada (Updated in 2023)

 Just a few of the usual security features that hide.me provides include a firewall, automated kill switch protection, and DNS leak protection.
 Split tunneling and port forwarding are also supported.
-Split tunneling allows you to specify which apps are allowed to bypass the VPN.
+Split tunneling allows you to specify which apps are allowed to bypass the VPN that work at school.
 It protects against DNS leaks, ensuring that your actual IP address is not disclosed to your school while circumventing firewalls.

 In order to have more control over your settings, port forwarding enables you to establish preferences for your servers and devices.

 With only 10GB of bandwidth, you can watch hours of SD video on its free version, but it only supports one device connection at a time.
 Additionally, it doesn’t limit connection speeds, making it suitable for torrenting.

 In terms of customer support, Hide.Me offers a thorough FAQ area and round-the-clock live chat assistance.

 5. Hotspot Shield – Protected free vpn for students in Canada

 For watching Netflix over lunch, students can use Hotspot Shield, its a free vpn for school in Canada.
 When trying to access US streaming sites like US Netflix, Hulu, HBO Max, and others, this VPN is a great option for getting over geo-restrictions.